 For people in higher tax brackets, an RRSP should be a priority, as it lowers their income for tax purposes.

-While Baron may be a more independent investor than most, anyone who puts money away into an RRSP should make sure they’re getting the most bang for their buck.
+Like Baron, anyone who puts money away into an RRSP should make sure they’re getting the most bang for their buck.
 Here’s how to get the most out of this crucial retirement account.

 Max out contribution room